vitaliykomarov/knowledge/SQL/Lab3/README.md

 --3.
 Types of Constraints: Match the constraint to the definition

-UNIQUE – 3
+UNIQUE â€“ 3
-NOT NULL – 1
+NOT NULL â€“ 1
-FOREIGN KEY – 5
+FOREIGN KEY â€“ 5
-DEFAULT – 2
+DEFAULT â€“ 2
 CHECK - 6
-PRIMARY KEY – 4
+PRIMARY KEY â€“ 4

 1. Specifies that a column cannot be blank
 2. Uses a default value, when no other values is entered in the column